-Review of data from quarterly results of AIMS ELA Assesments
+Review of data from quarterly results of AIMS ELA Assessments as well as data from Achieve 3000

 Action Plan for Improvement

 For each strategy selected in the plan to reduce a targeted barrier to a strategic goal, this section lists the rationale for that strategy (i.e., why the school believes it will reduce the barrier) and the action steps that have been identified as necessary to implementing the strategy, including details such as the point person, timing and duration, and evidence of completion.
 At the end of each set of action steps is the plan for monitoring the implementation and effectiveness of the respective strategy.